Chaitanyachaowdary/ChatWIthAI/README.md

 The goal of this project is to show how a real-world full-stack application can be designed using a clean backend, persistent storage, and a user-friendly frontend.

-⚠️ No OpenAI, ChatGPT, or any external AI APIs are used.
-All responses are generated using custom backend logic, as required.

 ---